istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-control/index.md

 ## (Experimental) Configuring network toplogies

-Istio provides the ability to control X-Forwarded-For and X-Forwarded-Client-Cert as an experimental feature.
+Istio provides the ability to manage settings like X-Forwarded-For and X-Forwarded-Client-Cert, which are dependent on how the gateway workloads are deployed.
+This is as currently an experimental feature.

 Many users choose to deploy Istio ingress gateways in using various network topologies (e.g. behind Cloud Load Balancers, a self-managed Load Balancer or directly expose the